saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 This workflow will be used to run the existing WMCO e2e test suite to ensure the addition of the egress proxy feature does not break existing functionality.
 We will add a few test cases to explicitly check the state of proxy settings on Windows nodes.
 When we release a community offering with this feature, we will add a similar CI job using a cluster-wide proxy on OKD.
-QE may want to cover all platforms when validating this feature.
+QE should cover all platforms when validating this feature.

 ### Release Plan / Graduation Criteria